QuentinNativel/articles/blog-posts/cli-reporting/cli-reporting.md

 And guess what ?
 It is written in react ! 🚀

-## How does it work ?
+## Dig in how it works 🪛

 In the details, I didn't understand everything 🙈, but it doesn't matter!
 What matters is the general idea !

-So they have a React application, the app is built into a template html file.
+- They have a React application, the app is built into a template html file.

-The template file contains a placeholder string, for example for jest-html-report, it is:
+- The template file contains a placeholder string, for example for jest-html-report, it is:

 ```
 module.exports = '<<<JEST-HTML-REPLACE-PLACEHOLDER>>>';
 ```

-Then at runtime, jest copies the template file, then replace the placeholder with the result of the analysis and 💥 !
+- Then at runtime, jest copies the template file, then replace the placeholder with the result of the analysis and 💥 !
 It generates an html report !

 # Let's write a report template

+Ok, now we know the general idea, let's write our own report template.

 ## Create a react app